-Mood tracker apps can be a revealing tool for therapists who want to help clients identifying where their negative emotions are coming from, as well as the things that bring them joy.
+Mood tracker apps can be a revealing tool for therapists who want to help clients identify where their negative emotions are coming from, as well as the things that bring them joy.
 While trends, triggers, and patterns can be tough to spot on a moment-to-moment basis, regular or daily tracking can yield a bigger picture perspective that is far more revealing.

 This article takes a closer look at how mood tracking benefits mental healthcare professionals and their clients, and shows you how to create your own digital mood tracker to uncover the daily ups and downs of those you help.